 |Home Installation Version History FAQ + Tips Support QuickFolders!
 Screenshots Bugs + Feature Requests quickFilters Menu On Top|

-- Version 5.0 will be compatible with Thunderbird 78, but it still Work in Progress.
-A test version can be downloaded at github.
+- Version 5.0 First Version compatible Thunderbird 78.
 Full log of the conversion process is here.

 - Version 4.15.3 Full Support for Thunderbird 68.
 New test versions will be posted here.

 - Version 4.14 QuickJump supports entering multiple parent folders.

 - Version 4.13 Bugfixes - Icons and Interlink support.

 - Version 4.12 Insert last folder name in quickMove.

 - Version 4.11 Skip Unread folder shortcut.
 Modern Theme support including brighttext mode.